Katsuvest/Data-Engineer/README.md

 This completed career path equipped me with essential data engineering tools, beginning with **[SQL](https://github.com/Katsuvest/SQL)** and **[Python](https://github.com/Katsuvest/Python)**, and progressing to advanced topics such as cloud computing, data clearing, and effective utilization of **[Git](https://github.com/Katsuvest/GIT)** for version control.

-My foundational skills now enable me to work with data in diverse ways, providing me with the expertise needed to thrive as a data engineer.
-The acquired key concepts and skills encompass interpreting data visualizations, creating functions, and adeptly using version control.
+My foundational skills now enable me to work with data in diverse ways, providing me with the expertise needed to thrive as a `data engineer`.
+The acquired key concepts and skills encompass interpreting `data visualizations`, `creating functions`, and adeptly using `version control`.

 In conclusion, having successfully navigated this career path, I am now well-prepared to advance my professional journey by efficiently handling common data engineering duties.